RoundBearChoi/2.5D_Platformer_Unity_URP/README.md

 Create a brand new project (a Lightweight RP Template) and import the package (Assets -> Import Package -> Custom Package)

-Note that project settings cannot be included in the packages (render settings/LWRP/etc)

 ----

 **Social**